Royal Academy Exhibition of 1803

 The Royal Academy Exhibition of 1803 was an art exhibition held at Somerset House in London between 2 May and 11 June 1803.
 It was the thirty fifth annual Summer Exhibition staged by the Royal Academy of Arts.
-It was a notable for the submissions by the London-born painter J.M.W.
+It was notable for the submissions by the London-born painter J.M.W.
 Turner who had recently been elected as a full member of the Academy at the age of twenty seven.

 The Treaty of Amiens, signed the previous March, brought an end to the French Revolutionary Wars.
 During the peace a number of British artists had travelled to Continental Europe including France.
 The President of the Royal Academy Benjamin West had visited Paris and exhibited a work at the Salon of 1802 at the Louvre.
 By the time the 1803 exhibition in London was being held, the uneasy peace between Britain and France ended and the decade-long Napoleonic Wars began.
 A number of artists submitted works reflecting their trips to the continent, including Turner whose seascape Calais Pier reflected his first landing in France during a storm.

 Thomas Lawrence exhibited portraits of leading political and high society figures including William Windham and Emily Lamb, the sister and wife of future Prime Ministers.
 Lawrence's Portrait of Lord Thurlow, featuring the former Lord Chancellor Lord Thurlow, attracted particular praise from critics and George III.

 The Academy was the scene of growing tension between the two American painters Benjamin West and John Singleton Copley.
 Both artists gained bad publicity from the exhibition.
 Copley's large group portrait The Knatchbull Family received a poor critical reception and he withdrew it at the demand of Sir Edward Knatchbull who had commissioned it while West was accused of violating the Academy rules by submitting the history painting Hagar and Ishmael which he had previously exhibited, and ended up withdrawing it from show.